am-cornelis/know-ur-ide/README.md

 ## Exercises

-The various exercices are here to help you discover features of your existing IDE, or might be useful if you want to switch to a new one to start exploring.
-There are some some exercises covering basic text editing, some based around refactoring, etc .
+The various exercises are here to help you discover features of your existing IDE, or might be useful if you want to switch to a new one to start exploring.
+There are some exercises covering basic text editing, some based around refactoring, etc .
 You are encouraged to follow a "both hands on keyboard" rule to go further and forgo the mouse/trackpad entirely to start building muscle memory for those time saving shortcuts....